 In order to settle on an exact sentence, courts will examine the circumstances surrounding the crime in order to determine the appropriate penalty.
 These circumstances fall into two categories: aggravating factors and mitigating factors.

 Aggravating factors are those facts about the crime, the defendant or the victim that tend to make the crime more serious, and thus more deserving of a harsher sentence.
 Courts typically consider such aggravating factors as the brutality of the crime, the defendants criminal history and the vulnerability of the victim, among others.
 The more aggravating factors there are, the more likely it is that the defendant will receive a tough sentence.

 Mitigating factors, on the other hand, tend to reduce sentences.
 Mitigating factors show that the defendant poses less risk to society than they would otherwise, so a lengthy sentence is unnecessary.
 Typical mitigating factors include the lack of a criminal history and the defendants acceptance of responsibility for the crime.

 The exact procedure will depend on the rules of the jurisdiction that is holding the trial, but there will generally be a hearing to allow the prosecution and defense to present aggravating and mitigating factors.
 After that, the judge will consider all the factors present in the case then determine the sentence and announce it in court.

 Voluntary manslaughter is a serious crime that carries serious consequences.
 When it comes down to the sentencing phase of a trial, you'll want a strong advocate on your side who can point out all the mitigating factors to the judge.
-You can begin the process by having a skilled criminal defense attorney review your case free and with no obligation to you.
+You can begin the process by having a skilled criminal defense attorney review your case for free.
 Contact a local attorney in your area today to learn more.